-As for the motion of cosmic rays in the Galaxy, since values of $B_{LS}$ and $L_0$ have here wide ranges of parameters we must average the motion of a particle over these different areas.
-We assumed that the distribution over strengths of large-scale field has the same power law dependence on sizes as well as for small-scale field (\ref{spectrum}).
-As for the distribution over scales of large-scale field, we also consider it as the power law, $f(L_0) \propto L_0^{-1+\sigma}, \, \sigma<1$.
-After averaging we found that the diffusion coefficient dependents on the particle cyclotron radius by the formula $D \propto r_L^{(1-\sigma) / (1+\beta)}$.
-For values of the quantities $\beta = 1/3$ (the Kolmogorov spectrum) and $\sigma = 1/15$ (almost flat Harrison-Zel'dovich spectrum, Harrison (1970), Zel'dovich (1972)) we obtain the spectral index $0.7$, which coincide with that observed in the Galaxy for cosmic rays.
+We also discuss the motion of cosmic rays in the Galaxy, where the parameters $B_{LS}$ and $L_0$ of different regions vary in the wide ranges.
+Therefore we must average the motion of a particle over different regions.
+We assume that the large-scale field distribution has the same spectral index as the small-scale field (\ref{BSpectrum}).
+We suppose that the distribution function over scales also has a power law form, $f(L_0) \propto L_0^{-1+\sigma}, \, \sigma<1$.
+After averaging we found that the diffusion coefficient depends on the particle Larmor radius as $D \propto r_L^{(1-\sigma) / (1+\beta)}$.
+For $\beta=1/3$ (Kolmogorov spectrum) and $\sigma = 1/15$ (the distribution over scales is practically flat, also called the Harrison-Zel'dovich spectrum \cite{Harrison,Zel'dovich} we obtain the spectral index $D\propto r_L^{0.7}$, which consistent with observations of cosmic rays diffusion in the Galaxy.